Dear friends, there is a tale…

 The spirit spoke of a village not far away, in fact the monk knew it well, because his childhood rested there.
 As the night thickened so did the spirit’s voice, it became fuller and more human.
 They spoke and discovered old matters found familiar between them: places, rulers, teachers, famines, all the things that turn with the leaves.

 They talked deep into the night, until the spirit felt it was time to leave.
 But sitting in the presence of the monk for so long, the spirit was now burdened with the weight of the mortal world.
 “Please,” said the spirit, “would you move the incense closer?”

 The monk, who could scarcely see his visitor, pushed the incense toward him.
 After a few calm exhales, the spirit mounted the incense smoke and sailed into the night.
 Just before leaving through the window, the spirit whispered a thanks.

 Upon hearing the thanks the old monk at last recollected the voice of his former disciple.
 The monk wept with emotion that he might have spoken with him one last time.

 ~ ~ ~

 This will be a newsletter of stromata, a patchwork of anecdotes, fables, tales, advice if you ask for it, photography, questions, sentiment, and ways to get lost in the forest.
 Some of it will be private.
 Some will be legible.
 Not too legible I hope.
 Nor too consistent.
 I am never bored, and discover projects much faster than I can complete them, so who can say when I will find the letterbox next.
 It is always tempting to write tales, but reading them feels more civilized.

-If you are here with me reading along (I have to read it too, I already forgot what I wrote), the odds are we have never met, and never will.
-And yet I look forward to hearing from you soon.
+If you are here with me reading along (I have to read it too, but already forgot what I wrote), the odds say we have never met, and never will.
+Yet I look forward to hearing from you soon.
 Send me pictures.
 Giovanni Strozzi believed if you could only awaken them, the stone statues would speak to you.
 Perhaps it is true.
 Michelangelo never denied it, only warned us not to wake them.